cdklabs/cdk-appflow/README.md

 ### Confused Deputy Problem

 Amazon AppFlow is an account-bound and a regional service.
 With this it is invurlnerable to the confused deputy problem (see, e.g. [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)).
 However, `AppFlowPermissionsManager` still introduces the `aws:SourceAccount` condtition to the resource policies as a *best practice*.

+## Upgrading and breaking changes

+Please consult the [UPGRADING docs](/UPGRADING.md) for information.